-The Company's financial instruments are cash and cash equivalents, accounts receivable, accounts payable.
+The Company's financial instruments are cash and cash equivalents, accounts receivable and accounts payable.
 The recorded values of cash and cash equivalents, accounts receivable and accounts payable approximate their fair values based on their short-term nature.
-The carrying value of the debt approximates fair value because the interest rate is based on current market

 Use of estimates